 4. Swim in one of the Blue Lagoons

 It’s important to know that the water in the blue lagoons is only blue in the dry season or if it hasn’t been raining for a couple of weeks.
-Otherwise you will find them all brown and kinda disappointing.
-We visited in the end of February and luckily they were all blue and crystal clear.
+Otherwise, you will find them all brown and kinda disappointing.
+We visited at the end of February and luckily they were all blue and crystal clear.

 5. Visit the Tham Chang Cave

-Actually you can find many different caves around Vang Vieng, most of them are located at the blue lagoons.
-Tham Chang Cave is the most popular one and since it’s fairly close to the city centre it’s a real must visit in Vang Vieng.
-If you’re staying in the centre you can easily walk there or you can take a bicycle.
+Tham Chang Cave is the most popular one and since it’s fairly close to the city center it’s a real must-visit in Vang Vieng.
+If you’re staying in the center you can easily walk there or you can take a bicycle.